“More than 36% of university graduates and 68% of lateral hires do not join a company even after getting an appointment letter.”

 4. Streamline your screening

 Assessing and skills testing typically take more than 8 days in most companies.
 This is tiresomely long when the recruitment team is trying to reduce drop-offs.
-Using appropriate recruitment tools such as (HackerEarth Recruit) can help assess candidates in an unbiased, quick, and accurate manner.
+Using appropriate recruitment tools such as (HackerEarth Assessments) can help assess candidates in an unbiased, quick, and accurate manner.

 Also, when using online interviews, pre-interview skill tests, and tailored assessment approaches, there is a lot of saving in terms of effort, cost, and time while sending the right message across.
 The right recruitment tools indicate a progressive hiring policy, valuing candidates based on skill alone.